techidaily/site-win11-tips/source/_posts/addressing-absence-of-printmanagement-in-system-configuration.md

  After the SFC scan is complete, run Deployment Image Servicing and Management to repair corrupted system images and restore system files.
 The steps are as follows:

 * Run Command Prompt as an administrator.
-If you need help with this, see[how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
+If you need help with this, see [how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
 * Type the following command into the command prompt and press Enter:
 `DISM /Online /Cleanup-Image /ScanHealth
 Dism.exe /online /cleanup-image /restorehealth`